CUDF Solver Farm

 move a computer from one configuration to another one.

-This solver farm can be used to get the power of the most efficient CUDF solvers though the network, without having to install them on your computer.
+This solver farm can be used to get the power of the most efficient CUDF solvers through the network, without having to install them on your computer.

 To use our CUDF solver farm from OPAM, here is the procedure to follow: